 Trappers Lake as seen from near the trailhead.

 Stillwater Reservoir Trailhead

-This is an alternate trailhead that could be used if you wanted to combine Surprise Lake Peak with some other peaks such as Island Lakes Peak North or Derby Peak.
+This is an alternate trailhead that could be used if you wanted to combine Surprise Lake Peak with some other peaks such as Island Lakes Peak North

 The trailhead is at the Stillwater Reservoir.
 From Yampa, look for the sign on the west side of Highway 131 that points the way to "National Forest Access".
 Turn west on to County Road 7.
 Follow County Road 7 for seven miles, to where the road becomes FR 900.
 Stay on the main road for nine miles and drive to the parking area at Stillwater Reservoir.
 The road is good for all vehicles in day conditions.
 A 4wd may be needed early or late season.

 The most logical route to use when climbing Surprise Peak is the East Ridge from Trappers Lake.
 The ridge can be reached from two routes from Trappers Lake, of roughly equal distance and combining both routes makes a nice loop.